jburrows82/llmcord/README.md

 - This extracted information is appended to your original query before being sent to the LLM, providing rich context for summarization, analysis, or question-answering based on the video content.
 - Handles multiple YouTube URLs within the same message concurrently.
 - **Requires a YouTube Data API v3 key** configured in `config.yaml`.
+- **Persistent Context:** The extracted YouTube content is stored in the chat history database (`llmcord_history.db`) and will be included in the context for subsequent replies in the conversation, even after bot restarts.

 ### Reddit Content Extraction
 - Include Reddit submission URLs directly in your query (e.g., `https://www.reddit.com/r/.../comments/.../`).